- Frequency of wage payments

 - direct deposit, if agreed to voluntarily by the employee in writing or electronically, if the electronic record is retained.

 An employer can pay employees by direct deposit, so long as the employee has agreed in writing.
-Montana Stat.
-39-3-204 An employer may not require an employee to be paid by direct deposit.
+MT Statute 39-3-204 An employer may not require an employee to be paid by direct deposit.

 Payment upon Separation from Employment